jaherron/experimental-security-device/README.md

 I also demonstrated it in my [full-length pi-top[4] review](https://www.youtube.com/watch?v=Isvwee-22lI). (it's a long video!)

 ##  Can I contact you with questions?
 Look for my Discord server in [my personal repository](https://github.com/jaherron/jaherron).
+You can also direct message me on [Twitter](https://twitter.com/littlebit670).